Aldin322/Yasinusta/readme.txt

   nodes so the evaluation only happens after the position settles.
 * Scores are reported in centipawns from the side to move's perspective.
-* Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, and passed-pawn bonuses that scale into the endgame, so the search no longer drops material to simple positional cues.
+* Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, passed pawns that scale into the endgame, outpost detection for minor pieces, center control tracking, and doubled/isolated/backward pawn penalties so the search understands complex middlegame structures instead of dropping material to simple positional cues.
 * The ``sacrifice_margin`` argument controls how close two moves must score for the engine to prefer the line that gives up more of its own material.
-* Iterative deepening uses a shared transposition table so each new depth reuses the best line found so far; the CLI prints that principal variation for easy analysis after every standalone search.
+* Iterative deepening now rides on top of aspiration windows, null-move pruning, and late-move reductions.
+Combined with the shared transposition table, PV tracking, and killer/history ordering, each new depth reuses the best line found so far and prunes hopeless branches extremely quickly.
+The CLI prints that principal variation for easy analysis after every standalone search.